Demonstration of an Adversarial Attack Against a Multimodal Vision Language Model for Pathology Imaging

 In this domain, the ability to make informed decisions relies heavily on the comprehensibility of the outputs generated by AI systems.
-This research study examines the complex domain of artificial intelligence (AI) in the field of medical imaging, specifically focusing on the details and complexities of the PLIP model as a foundational framework for vision-based language processing.
-By conducting a thorough investigation of adversarial attacks and emphasizing the need of interpretability and trustworthiness, our objective is to provide significant contributions to the ongoing academic discussion regarding the crucial impact of AI on the development of pathology analysis in the future through the demonstration of the first succesful adversarial attack against a pathology vision language model.
+By conducting a thorough investigation of attacks and emphasizing the need for interpretability and trustworthiness, our objective is to provide significant contributions to the ongoing academic discussion regarding the crucial impact of AI on the development of pathology analysis in the future through the demonstration of the first succesful adversarial attack against a pathology vision language model.